Joanna Semel Rose: Entertaining

-Books dedicated to Joanna S. Rose and her husband, Daniel, include George Steiner's In Bluebeard's Castle, Henry Louis Gates, Jr.'s Life Upon These Shores—Looking at African American History, Geoffrey Hartman's Scars of the Spirit, Fareed Zakaria's "Ten Lessons for a Post-Pandemic World", and David S. Rose's The Startup Checklist.

-Awards
+Recognition

-Joanna Rose was honored, along with her husband, with the Mayor's Award of Honor for Arts and Culture from the City of New York and the Joseph Papp Racial Harmony Award from the Foundation for Ethnic Understanding.
-The main-belt asteroid 70712 Danieljoanna, discovered by the Catalina Sky Survey in 1999, was named in their honor, while 70718 HEAF was named for the Harlem Educational Activities Fund (HEAF) that they founded.
+Rose was inducted as a fellow of the American Academy of Arts and Sciences in 2012, together with her husband.
+She was honored, with her husband, with the Mayor's Award of Honor for Arts and Culture from the City of New York and the Joseph Papp Racial Harmony Award from the Foundation for Ethnic Understanding.
+The main-belt asteroid 70712 Danieljoanna, discovered by the Catalina Sky Survey in 1999, is named in the couple's honor; 70718 HEAF is named for the Harlem Educational Activities Fund they founded.

+Books dedicated to Rose and her husband include George Steiner's In Bluebeard's Castle, Henry Louis Gates Jr.'s Life Upon These Shores, Geoffrey Hartman's Scars of the Spirit, Fareed Zakaria's Ten Lessons for a Post-Pandemic World and David S. Rose's The Startup Checklist.

+Death

+Rose died at her home in Manhattan on November 13, 2021, at the age of 90.